Let’s suppose you wanted to strike, with a super-rare metal, the ultimate counterfeit-proof coin for

 To the left you see a logarithmic graph comparing the physical abundances, by

-weight in the earth’s crust, of what many would recognize to be the six
+weight in the earth’s crust, of what many would recognize to be the seven

 most precious or “noble” metals.
-Ir, Au, Rh, Pd, Pt, and Ag stand
+Ir, Rh, Re, Au, Pd, Pt, and Ag stand

-for iridium, gold, rhodium, palladium, platinum, and silver respectively.
+for iridium, rhodium, rhenium, gold, palladium, platinum, and silver respectively.

 These figures are at best educated guesses, but according to most sources iridium is the

 clear winner.
-It occurs at about four-tenths of a part per billion, a ratio
+It occurs at about three-tenths of a part per billion, a ratio

 The silver shouldn’t surprise anybody, but look at all that platinum

 we’re wallowing in.
-It’s a dozen or more times as abundant as
+It’s more than twice as abundant as

 gold, though that’s largely offset by its greater difficulty and